apollographql/rover/README.md

                              debug, trace]

 SUBCOMMANDS:
-    config     ⚙️  Rover configuration
+    config      Rover configuration
-    help       Prints this message or the help of the given subcommand(s) subgraph   *️⃣  Federated schema/graph commands
+    graph       Non-federated schema/graph commands
-    graph      ⏺  Non-federated schema/graph commands
+    help        Prints this message or the help of the given subcommand(s) subgraph    Federated schema/graph commands
 ```

 This repo is organized as a [`cargo` workspace], containing several related projects: